interactions-py/interactions.py/docs/quickstart.rst

 * ``async def my_first_command(ctx: interactions.CommandContext):`` -- This here is called our "command coroutine," or what our library internally calls upon each time it recognizes an interaction event from the Discord API that affiliates with the data we've put into the decorator above it.
 Please note that ``ctx`` is an abbreviation for :ref:`context <context:Event Context>`.
 * ``await ctx.send("Hi there!")`` -- This sends the response to your command.

-Here is another way we can create a command:
+Here is another way we can create the same command:

 .. code-block:: python